setzler/DiDforBigData/README.md

 library(DiDforBigData)
 ```

-Set up your list of variable names.
-Here is an example:
+Set up a variable list with the names of your variables:

 ``` r
 varnames = list()